 First released in August 2015, the NSW Trauma App provides:

-If you have any questions in regards to this innovation please do not hesitate in contacting Jon Newman (project lead) at email@example.com.
+If you have any questions regarding this innovation please do not hesitate in contacting Jon Newman (project lead) at email@example.com.

-The video below provides a walk-through of the app, highlighting the many features of the app.
+The video below provides a walk-through of the app, highlighting its many features.

 Terms and Conditions

 The NSW Trauma App features and functionality are regularly updated and improved to ensure that it helps in the efficient coordination a response in trauma scenarios.
 See below for details of the enhancements provided with each version.